pkraison/assignment/README.md

 # assignment
 This is the simple variational autoencoder on mnist data.
 The jupyter notebook has been created using the Google colab.
 Just click on the toggle "view in colab".
+Run each cell by shift+enter.
 # references :-

 1.  https://jaan.io/what-is-variational-autoencoder-vae-tutorial/